-This is a guest blog from Mark, the photographer behind Gold Hat Photography and founder of Shotkit- the online community you can find gear reviews, photography tutorials, business advice, free tools, inspiration, and much, much more!
+This blog, 4 lightroom tips to speed up your workflow, is a guest blog from Mark, the photographer behind Gold Hat Photography and founder of Shotkit- the online community you can find gear reviews, photography tutorials, business advice, free tools, inspiration, and much, much more!
 Check it out here!

 Whether you’re a professional, amateur, or just a smart phone photographer, it’s likely that you’ve come across an image editing software called Adobe Lightroom.